Extrusion Process: Types, Applications, and Benefits

 Plastic Extrusion

 Plastic extrusion is widely used in piping systems, packaging films, and consumer goods.
 PVC pipes, insulation coatings, and electrical conduits are common products made through this process.
+Plastic extrusion shares its fundamental operating principle with blow moulding process and injection moulding process, all three being polymer processing techniques that rely on heating thermoplastic material to a viscous state and then shaping it through a die or mould.

 Food Industry Extrusion